Urban Park Grant Opportunity (ORLP) Technical Assistance

-Established in 2014, the ORLP is a nationally competitive grant program, funded through the Land and Water Conservation Fund (LWCF), that focuses on economically disadvantaged communities with little to no access to outdoor recreation opportunities in urban areas.
-Funds are available for land acquisition, new park development, or the substantial renovation of existing parks, to (re)connect people with the outdoors.
+Established in 2014, the ORLP is a nationally competitive grant program, funded through the Land and Water Conservation Fund, that focuses on providing outdoor recreation in disadvantaged communities within urban areas.
+Funds are available for land acquisition, new park development, or the renovation of existing parks, all with the goal of reconnecting people with the outdoors.

 SPEAKERS